Hurdles and challenges of urbanization: Key areas for sustainable urban development – Image: Xpert.Digital

 Labor market and economic participation

-🚀 Approaches to solutions and future perspectives
+🚀 Solutions and future perspectives

-🌐 Smart cities and digital transformation
+🌐 Smart Cities and Digital Transformation

-• Intelligent traffic control
+- Intelligent traffic control

-• Real-time monitoring of environmental data
+- Real-time monitoring of environmental data

-• Networked energy systems
+- Interconnected energy systems

 ♻️ Sustainable urban planning